Seafood Pasta (Italian Frutti di Mare Recipe)

 Transfer your seafood spaghetti to a serving platter, drizzle with some olive oil and sprinkle with the parsley.
 Eat hot and enjoy!

-The seafood ingredients in this recipe cook at different rates.
+The seafood ingredients in this recipe are cooked at different rates.
 Here are some guidelines for cooking times.
 You don’t want to overcook your seafood!

 • Shrimp 2-3 minutes